<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 Can summer motorcycle gloves be waterproof?

 • While most summer gloves prioritize ventilation and breathability, some models offer waterproof features through innovative designs.
-For example, the Held Air N Dry gloves feature a dual compartment system that provides both ventilation and waterproofing.
+For example, the Held Air N Dry gloves feature a dual-compartment system that provides both ventilation and waterproofing.

 Are there any affordable options for quality summer motorcycle gloves?